vinodkumar007-lang/vinodkumar007-lang/README.md

                 return generateErrorResponse("204", "No content processed from Kafka");
             }

-            // Process all messages in bulk
             for (String msg : allMessages) {
                 Map<String, Object> result = handleMessage(msg);
-                // Optionally, collect or merge results here if needed }
+            }

-            // Just return the last processed message's result or customize return Map.of("200", "success", "processedMessages", allMessages.size());
+            return Map.of("200", "success", "processedMessages", allMessages.size());

         } catch (Exception e) {